Amphibolurus: Habitat

-Amphibolurus lizards inhabit open forests, woodlands, and the vegetation around water courses in southern, eastern, and central Australia.
+Amphibolurus lizards inhabit open forests, woodlands, and the vegetation around watercourses in southern, eastern, and central Australia.

 Behaviour

 Species in the genus Amphibolurus are partially arboreal and are often found perching on trunks and branches.
 Lizards of this genus are swift and shy, and when disturbed, they can engage in bipedal running.

 Species

 The following species are recognized as being valid, according to the Reptile Database.